 In the north the landscape is a fertile zone of gentle hills and deep valleys – once covered in thick forests, now cleared and cultivated with wheat, olives and grapes.
 The purple-hued mountains of the interior are impossibly grand and a wonderful destination for hikers and naturalists, particularly the soaring peaks of the Lucanian Apennines and the Parco Nazionale del Pollino.

 On the coast, Maratea is one of Italy's most chic seaside resorts.
-However, Matera is Basilicata's star attraction, the famous sassi of the cave city presiding over a rugged landscape of ravines and caves.
-Its ancient cave dwellings tell a tale of poverty, hardship and struggle, its history best immortalized in writer Carlo Levi's superb book Christ stopped at Eboli – a title suggesting Basilicata was beyond the hand of God, a place where pagan magic still existed and thrived.
+However, Matera is Basilicata's star attraction, the famous sassi (former cave dwellings) of the cave city presiding over a rugged landscape of ravines and caves.
+Its ancient cave dwellings tell a tale of poverty, hardship and struggle; its history is best immortalised in writer Carlo Levi's superb book Christ Stopped at Eboli – a title suggesting Basilicata was beyond the hand of God, a place where pagan magic still existed and thrived.